makrai/notes/talmy88-force-dyn.md

 * polite / civil
 * have (got) to VP / get to VP

-# 1. BASIC FORCE DYNAMIC
+# 1. BASIC FORCE DYNAMICS

 ## 1.1.
 Steady-State Force-Dynamic Patterns